-When possible, we perform minimally invasive procedures to decreases complications and reduce surgical trauma.
-Best results are gained when we operate on infants before 12 weeks old.
+When possible, we perform minimally invasive procedures to lower the risk of complications and reduce surgical trauma.
+Best results are gained when we operate on infants at approximately three months old.

-Our endoscopic surgical techniques produce exceptional results with less risk to your baby.
-During this type of procedure, the closed suture is released, allowing the rapidly growing brain to remold to the skull and the face to a normal shape over time.
+Our minimally invasive surgical techniques produce exceptional results with less risk to your baby.
+During surgery the closed sutures are released, allowing the rapidly growing brain to remold to the skull and the face to a normal shape over time.
 If there's no underlying brain abnormality, the surgery allows your baby’s brain adequate space to grow and develop.

-If you need to make a decision about a craniosynostosis condition, our medical team is here for you with answers that will help you make the best treatment decisions.
-The key to treating craniosynostosis is early detection and treatment.
+If you need to make a decision about a craniosynostosis condition, our medical team can give you the answers you need to help you make the best treatment decisions for your child.
+The key to treating craniosynostosis is early diagnosis and treatment.

-If your baby hasn’t been diagnosed with craniosynostosis, but you’re concerned about the shape of his or her head, please contact us at one of our facilities.
+If your baby hasn’t been diagnosed with craniosynostosis, but you’re concerned about the shape of his or her head, get an assessment as soon as possible.

 Our Cranial Remolding Program, in partnership with UT Health San Antonio, specializes in the treatment of head shape abnormalities.
 Our team of highly skilled professionals are nationally known for their successful treatment of plagiocephaly and post-operative craniosynostosis.

 Once an infant has been referred to us by a doctor, we evaluate their head shape using an FDA-approved, state-of-the-art STARscanner.
 This eye-safe laser allows us to scan an infant’s head in less than two seconds.
 The STARscanner provides data that helps us determine the best approach to treatment.
 It’s also used to document changes in the shape of the infant’s head over the course of a specific treatment plan.